wp-plugins/wp-share-buttons-analytics-by-getsocial/readme.txt

 == Description ==

 **Social Sharing Buttons by GetSocial.io** is a freemium WordPress all in one toolkit to help you grow your shares, traffic and followers.
 Get more Visitors, Conversions, Subscribers, Shares and Revenue from your site.
-Increase your shares, followers & conversionswith GetSocial. **This is a freemium plugin so there are some free apps and some paid apps, depending on your needs**
+Increase your shares, followers & conversions with GetSocial. **This is a freemium plugin so there are some free apps and some paid apps, depending on your needs**

 —